eycorsican/go-tun2socks/README.md

 ### macOS

-The program will automatically create a tun device for you on macOS.
-To show the created tun device, use ifconfig.
+The program will automatically create a TUN device for you on macOS.
+To show the created TUN device, use ifconfig.

 Delete original gateway: